mpkrass7/m_pkfire/content/post/2024-07-11-retention-rate/index.md

 </details>

-### 4. Make lots of simulations again but try some different parameters.
+### 4. Make lots of simulations again but try some different parameters

-Our graph above is derived based on assumptions (This whole notebook is a mess of random assumptions).
+Our graph above is derived based on assumptions (This whole post is a mess of random assumptions).
 Still, it is worth seeing how the chart varies with some different scenarios in mind.
-I grid searching across more than two dimensions is cumbersome, so I add four scenarios and give them each a name.
+Grid searching across more than two dimensions is cumbersome, so below I instead add four scenarios and give them each a name.
 Then I define one more function for plotting my results.

 ```python
 parameters = [